dmilkie/starter-academic/content/authors/admin/_index.md

 I create the microscope hardware and software control systems for the Betzig Group (Lattice Light Sheet, Structured Illumination, Adaptive Optics Lattice Light Sheet, 5-objective Opposing Objective Microscope, Cryo-SIM/-PALM), and bring to bear any new technology we can leverage (FPGA, Spatial Light Modulators, Deformable Mirrors, Piezo stage, >GB/s cameras,... ).

-I builds novel advanced imaging tools, first, for the hands of power users.
-A large investment comes next: taking that achieved wisdom and baking it into an evolution of the hardware and software, but it's totally worth it.
+I build novel advanced imaging tools, first, for the hands of power users.
+Then a large investment comes next: taking that achieved wisdom and baking it into the hardware and software, but it's totally worth it.
 The pay-off comes with wide impact distribution, commercialization, and use by non-specialists.
-Tech can't be a limited to a unicorn in a single lab doing a single experiment.
+Tech can't be a limited to a unicorn machine in a single lab doing a solo experiment.

-Volume imaging microscopy platforms deliver a firehose of 4D data, which generate a host of new, enticing challenges (data transfer, storage, curation, processing, visualization, ML analysis) that are like catnip to my future interests.
+Volumetric imaging microscopy platforms deliver a firehose of 4D data, which generate a host of new, enticing challenges (data transfer, storage, curation, processing, visualization, ML analysis) that are like catnip to my future interests.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.